-Chapter 11: HealthSource RI for Employers (SHOP) Eligibility: Lays out the options for small businesses and their employees to participate in the SHOP component of HealthSource RI.
+Chapter 11: HealthSource RI for Employers (SHOP) Eligibility: Lays out the options for small businesses and their employees to participate in HealthSource RI for Employers.

-Chapter 12: QHP Terminations and Billing: Explains the circumstances under which HealthSource RI can terminate individuals' enrollment, or how individuals may voluntarily disenroll from a Qualified Health Plan (QHP).
+Chapter 12: QHP Terminations and Billing: Explains the circumstances under which HealthSource RI can terminate individuals' enrollment, or how individuals may voluntarily disensoll from a Qualified Health Plan (QHP).